sergiocarracedo/blog/content/blog/2022/2022-11-25-tech-responsabilities/index.md

 title: "The different tech roles in the frontend"
 date: 2022-12-06
 url: tech-roles-in-the-frontend
-cover: kelsey-weinkauf-QRIdZ1P1DF4-unsplash.jpg
+cover: pexels-pixabay-207896.jpg
 tags:
  - frontend
 ---
-15-20 years ago, web application developers had the knowledge and the technical skills necessary to create an application: HTML, CSS, JS, _[Insert here your favorite backend language]_, Web Server management, MySQL / Postgres, etc.
+15-20 years ago, web application developers had the knowledge and the technical skills necessary to create an application: HTML, CSS, JS, PHP/Python/ASP, Web Server management, MySQL/Postgres, etc.

 With time the web applications became more complex with bigger requirements.
 New technologies, frameworks, and paradigms bounce into the development and pushed developers to specialize in some areas arising new roles from this specialization.

-Nowadays, the equivalent roles common roles for a web application that cover the exposed tasks/skills and the typical requirements are Designer, Frontend developer, Backend developer, DevOps, and we could add even more: Data engineer, Data scientist, etc. but I want to focus this post in the first three roles: **Designer**, **Frontend developer**, **Backend developer**
+Nowadays, the equivalent common roles for a web application that cover the exposed tasks/skills and the typical requirements are: Designer, Frontend developer, Backend developer, DevOps and in a data-oriented company: Data engineer, Data scientist, etc.

+I want to focus this post in the first three roles: **Designer**, **Frontend developer**, **Backend developer**

 You can think I made a mistake because the title of the post says _tech roles_, and I added the designer's role, well, for me, it's a technical role, maybe it's diffuse, but they are the nearest role to the application's user, and they are a bridge between the users (and product) and the frontend team(s).